Flavourful twist on coleslaw a snap to prepare!

 Method

 - When the bacon is crispy, drain off half the bacon fat.
-Add onion and apple to the pot and press Function again for a 3 minute Stir Fry cycle.
+Add onion and apple to the pan and stir to coat well in bacon fat.
+Sauté, stirring often, for 4-5 minutes, until onion and apples have softened.

-- When cabbage has wilted after the 4 minute cycle, sprinkle the sugar, rice vinegar, celery seeds, salt and pepper over the bacon, onion, apple and cabbage mixture.
-Press Function then the minus (–) sign four times for a 1 minute Stir Fry cycle.
+- Sprinkle the sugar, rice vinegar, celery seeds, salt and pepper over the bacon, onion, apple and cabbage mixture.
+Sauté, stirring often, for 1 minute.

 - Transfer to a bowl and sprinkle with parsley.
 Serve warm.